Dubai Sustainable City

 Dubai Sustainable City Overview

-The Sustainable City is a 46-hectares (113 -acre) residential development in DubaiLand, situated on Al Qudra Road, about 20-minutes’ drive from Al Maktoum International Airport.
+The Sustainable City is a 46-hectare (113-acre) residential development in DubaiLand, situated on Al Qudra Road, about 20-minutes’ drive from Al Maktoum International Airport.

-Home to 500 villas and a population of 2,700 residents, this place has put into practice all the theories of social, economic and environmental sustainability in the built environment.
+Home to 498 villas and 89 apartments, with a population of 2,700 residents, this place has put into practice all the theories of social, economic and environmental sustainability in the built environment.
 It is the first operational Net Zero Energy city in Dubai, and is expected to become an international showcase for sustainable living, work, education, and recreation.

 Dubai Sustainable City Properties